Measurement-based quantum computing with qudit stabilizer states: Conclusion and outlook

 \section{Conclusion and outlook}

 We have discussed generalized qudit stabilizer state resources beyond cluster states, allowing for exact universal measurement-based quantum computing.
-These resources, characterized by diagonal or block-diagonal Clifford entangling gates, may facilitate resource availability or preparation due to increased flexibility in the entangling interaction.
-Furthermore, these alternative resources may reduce the complexity of measurement-based quantum computing by rendering the decomposition of arbitrary single-qudit unitaries into measurement patterns more efficient.
-This was the case for two qutrit resource states that we have introduced.
+These resources, characterized by diagonal or block-diagonal Clifford entangling gates, offer greater flexibility in the entangling interaction, which may facilitate their preparation or availability in practice.
+Furthermore, these alternative resources can potentially reduce the complexity of measurement-based quantum computing by rendering the decomposition of arbitrary single-qudit unitaries into measurement patterns more efficient.

+We found that generalizing standard qubit measurement patterns to qudit cluster states is suboptimal in all but even prime-power dimensions.
+Moreover, we characterized which resource states can be mimicked by equal-weight qudit graph states via adjusting measurement bases for two subsequent measurements and discussed how, using these insights, the required overhead for measurement-based quantum computing with cluster states can be optimized.
+In certain dimensions, we found qudit resource states, which are optimal in terms of the required measurement depth and which can not be imitated by graph states.
+Overall, our results highlight that cluster states are not the unique optimal resources for measurement-based quantum computing, and that alternative qudit stabilizer states may offer both practical and theoretical advantages for scalable quantum computing.

 The measurement-based implementation of arbitrary single-qudit unitaries was described in terms of an intrinsic single-qudit Clifford gate associated with each resource state, which is determined by the entangling gate and the initialization of the resource qudits.
 Herein, we have established a criterion for the intrinsic gate to obtain an exactly universal single-qudit gate set.
-Moreover, for prime-power dimensional qudits, we have shown that the decomposition of arbitrary single-qudit unitaries is efficiently possible with an overhead that depends linearly on the dimension of the quantum system and the Pauli order of the intrinsic gate.
+Moreover, for prime-power dimensional qudits, we have shown that the decomposition of arbitrary single-qudit unitaries is efficiently possible, with an overhead that depends linearly on the dimension of the quantum system and the Pauli order of the intrinsic gate.
+Hence, the qudit cluster state can mimic more favorable intrinsic-gate structures to reduce measurement depth.

+We found that all Clifford intrinsic gates satisfying the universality condition may be imitated by equal-weight qudit graph states and adjusted measurement bases.
+However, for prime-power-dimensional qudits, the full unitary normalizer of the Pauli group includes finite-field Clifford gates but goes beyond.
+This resulted in resource states that cannot be mimicked by qudit graph states for prime-power dimensions with an even exponent.
+An example for such a resource is the ququart light-shift gate state.